 This halcyon period ended when the Ottoman Empire claimed Egypt for itself in 1517.
 Thanks to their Turkish roots, the Mamluks were allowed to continue to govern, but must now swear their allegiance to the Ottoman sultan, whose seat of power was none other than the old imperial city of Constantinople, a part of the Islamic world since the belated end of the Byzantine Empire in 1453.
 In their latter days, the Mamluks of Egypt grew ever more debased and self-defeatingly tyrannical.
 Irrigation, that most essential prerequisite to life in this arid country, regressed until Egypt’s agricultural production was far less than it had been under the pharaohs, to say nothing of its time as the breadbasket of the Roman Empire.
 The results were waves of famine and disease and a hollowing out of a once-vibrant culture.
 By the time of the French invasion, Egypt as a whole was scarcely in better condition than Alexandria.
 The world had passed both by.

 Napoleon’s army made short work of the Mamluk forces in Egypt, but his larger program of “civilizing” the country barely had time to get started.
 The French and all of their Enlightenment toys were driven out of Egypt by an alliance of the British and Ottomans within a few years.
 By that time Napoleon himself had abandoned his dreams of eastern empire in favor of conquering Europe; the last battle of his Egyptian campaign, like the first, was fought amid the ruins of poor, long-suffering Alexandria, but this time without his personal involvement.
-The mad scramble for power in Egypt that followed was won by Muhammad Ali, an Albanian tobacco merchant who had organized and led an army against the French.
+The mad scramble for control of Egypt that followed was won by Muhammad Ali, an Albanian tobacco merchant who had organized and led an army against the French.
 He ruled in Cairo from 1803 to 1848, officially in the name of the increasingly weak, decadent Ottomans in their far-off capital, but effectively as a sovereign monarch unto himself.

 Muhammad Ali was no self-styled philosopher king in the mold of Alexander the Great or Napoleon.
 He was rather an unashamedly brutal despot who taxed his people to the ragged edge of starvation and used mass murder as an instrument of policy whenever he felt it necessary, who was functionally illiterate and never bothered to learn even spoken Arabic.
 But he was also a wily pragmatist who recognized that in order to survive — much less thrive — Egypt needed to modernize itself, needed to forge ties with the ascendant nations of Europe.
 And this redounded directly to the benefit of two entities of particular interest to us: what was left of the Coptic Christian community, and what was left of Alexandria.